Canadian Olympic Medal Count

 Charle Cournoyer was the youngest member of the Canadian short track speed skating team at Sochi 2014 where he made his Olympic debut.
-After the Canadian team endured multiple crashes and disappointments, Cournoyer ended the Games on the high note, winning a surprising bronze medal in the 500m.
+After the Canadian team endured multiple crashes and disappointments, Cournoyer ended the Games on a high note, winning a surprising bronze medal in the 500m.

-ISU World Championships: 2014 – 11th (500m), 11th (1000m), 14th (1500m), 5th (5000m relay); 2013 – GOLD (5000m relay)
+ISU World Championships: 2018 - SILVER (5000m relay); 2017 – 10th (500m), 11th (1000m), 12th (1500m), 5th (5000m relay); 2016 – SILVER (5000m relay); 2015 – 11th (500m), 11th (1000m), 14th (1500m), 5th (5000m relay); 2013 – GOLD (5000m relay)

 Olympic Winter Games: 2018 - BRONZE (5000m relay)